Gone (novel series): Hero

 Various ASOs have landed across Earth, to the point where most countries are becoming overwhelmed by the emergence of destructive Rockborn.
-Stricken with guilt over his role in Dillon's massacre, Peaks commits suicide.
+Stricken with guilt over his role in Dillon's massacre, Peaks dies of suicide.
 To prevent a particularly large ASO from obliterating New York, the government fires nuclear missiles at it to break it up, but this still results in many shards hitting New York, killing or infecting much of the city.
 Many of those infected are abducted and massacred by government forces, but businessman Bob Markovic and his daughter Simone escape using their morphs: Markovic becomes a gestalt swarm of insects capable of inflicting horrific and agonising diseases upon humans while rendering them unable to die, while Simone becomes able to fly in the form of a blue humanoid with many tiny wings.
 The power-hungry Markovic, now calling himself "Vector", infects New York's government and seizes control of the city, recruiting a small army of Rockborn to assist him, including Justin.

 Discovering Astrid has become Rockborn, Sam ingests the rest of Shade's ASO.
 He becomes able to create domes of various sizes resembling the FAYZ, while she can morph into a Hulk-like form with super strength and invulnerability.
 Drake ambushes Astrid, but Astrid easily overpowers him with her new abilities and dissolves him in hydrofluoric acid.
 Forming an uneasy alliance with the US government, the Rockborn Gang, with Dekka as their official leader, travel to New York to stop Markovic, joined by Simone, Sam and Edilio.
 Francis strands Justin and some of Markovic's other Rockborn in the fourth dimension, which she dubs "Over There".
 Markovic tries to reach Washington to conquer the government, but he is trapped by Sam's abilities and the Rockborn Gang kill him with nerve gas.
 However, Shade is almost killed in the battle, while Sam is forced to destroy a train, killing over forty of Markovic's hostages.
 Cruz and Armo begin a relationship, and Simone becomes romantically interested in Dekka.
 A military general helps Dekka, Shade, Cruz, Malik, Armo, Francis, Sam, Astrid, Simone and Edilio go into hiding at a secret bunker, and they agree to consider helping deal with other villainous Rockborn.